 If appropriate treatment is not available or job seekers are otherwise unable to participate in treatment, job seekers should generally agree to participate if and/or when participation in treatment is possible.
-While unable to participate in treatment, job seekers will be able to continue to use drug or alcohol dependency as a reasonable excuse, if it has a significant and direct impact on their ability to meet their requirements.
+While unable to participate in treatment, job seekers will be able to continue to use drug or alcohol dependency as a reasonable excuse if it has a significant and direct impact on their ability to meet their requirements.

 Reasonable excuse where no intention to comply exists

 A job seeker's intention to comply must be taken into account when assessing a specific personal factor (i.e. limited literacy, substance dependency, homelessness or illness) as a reasonable excuse.
 For example, a job seeker who has limited literacy should only have that factor taken into account if they are making reasonable efforts to comply (including prior contact) despite the factor.
-A job seeker who is refusing to comply, without good reason, or is not making any efforts to comply should not have a reasonable excuse accepted - regardless of any personal factors.
+A job seeker who is refusing to comply without good reason, or who is not making any efforts to comply, should not have a reasonable excuse accepted - regardless of any personal factors.

 Non-receipt of mail

 It is becoming less common for job seekers to require notification of appointments and activities by mail.
 However, where a job seeker's only communication is by mail and they claim not to have been notified of a requirement it is important to be aware of the interaction between the Acts Interpretation Act 1901 and the SS(Admin)Act.
 The Acts Interpretation Act states that a letter correctly addressed and posted is deemed to have been given to the job seeker at the time at which it would normally be delivered by post.
-However, deemed delivery does not necessarily mean that the job seeker received the letter and the Acts Interpretation Act provisions do not override the reasonable excuse provisions of the SS(Admin)Act.
+However, deemed delivery does not necessarily mean that the job seeker received the letter, and the provisions of the Acts Interpretation Act do not override the reasonable excuse provisions of the SS(Admin)Act.

 Where the job seeker advises that they have not received the notification, the decision maker needs to assess the reasonable excuse before making a decision to apply a failure.